“Helping girls to transition from residential programs to independence through education, employment, and life skills training.”

 Heartland will provide a level system that allows Transitional residents an opportunity to earn trust and subsequently more privileges.
 While additional privileges and unsupervised time in the community can be earned, Heartland Ranch will maintain a safe atmosphere for all clients by enforcing a “No Tolerance” policy for the following behaviors: physical, sexual or emotional abuse of others, chemical or alcohol use, possession of weapons or firearms, smoking on grounds or providing cigarettes or any other illegal substance to minors.
 These behaviors would be grounds for immediate discharge and possible criminal charges.

-You can find the Transition Program Application here.
+You can find the Strides Transitional Housing Program Application on our Admissions Page.

 Any further questions may be directed to Crystal Erickson, Program Director- 320-843-4815 firstname.lastname@example.org